 I was glad to see that Winnie featured a vegetarian wot with eggs.
 I love the wot and eggs dish we order at Queen of Sheba, so I hoped her recipe would be similar.

 Her wot recipe involved several spices I didn’t have in my cupboard, like cardamom and caraway seeds.
-Even so, it was hard to find everything I needed at my local grocery store.
+Even so, it wasn't hard to find everything I needed at my local grocery store.
 This dish was very easy to cook up, but did involve 30 minutes of prep time to cut up all the vegetables.
 I took a few short cuts like using frozen, cut up green beans and potatoes that I didn’t have to peel, which helped somewhat.

 I reduced the amount of oil and doubled several of the vegetables so I’d have enough for a main course instead of a side dish.
 Doing so required cooking it in my biggest saute pan.
 You could also use a wok.